• Home

 Exercise:

-• Leaning elbows onto a surface.
+2. Lean your elbows onto a stable surface.

 Proprioceptive work on unstable surfaces